hawtio/hawtio/FAQ.md

 ## Plugin Questions

-Questions on using the available plugins
+Questions on using the available plugins:

 ### What plugins are available?